 - To Flash's post-reboot costume being the same as before the reboot, only with a load of unnecessary lines added, by having a jealous Barry draw on his costume with a market pen.

 - DC making the universe Darker and Edgier, by having characters like Superman acting like jerks.

-- Those Two Guys: Hal and Barry, Booster Gold and Blue Beetle.
+- Those Two Guys: Hal and Barry, Mikey and Ted.